ssut/py-googletrans/README.rst

 API <https://translate.google.com>`__ to make calls to such methods as detect and translate.

-Compatible with Python 2.7+ and 3.4+ (CPython and PyPy.
-Py 2.6 and 3.3
+Compatible with Python 2.7+ and 3.4+.
+(Note: Python 2 support will be dropped in the next major release.)
-are not tested yet.)

 For details refer to the `API
 Documentation <https://py-googletrans.readthedocs.org/en/latest/googletrans.html>`__.